sailfish009/openstructure/modules/seq/base/doc/seq.rst

     Remove sequence at *index* from the alignment.

-Handling Hidden Markov Models
+Handling Sequence Profiles
 --------------------------------------------------------------------------------

-The HMM provides a simple container for hidden markov models in form of single columns containing amino acid frequencies and transition probabilities.
+The :class:`ProfileHandle` provides a simple container for profiles for each residue.
+It mainly contains:

+- *N* :class:`ProfileColumn` objects (*N* = number of residues in sequence) which each contains 20 amino acid frequencies
+- a :attr:`~ProfileHandle.sequence` (:class:`str`) of length *N*
+- a :attr:`~ProfileHandle.null_model` to use for this profile

-.. class:: HMMColumn
+.. class:: ProfileColumn

   .. method:: BLOSUMNullModel()

-    Static method, that returns a new :class:`HMMColumn` with amino acid frequencies given from the BLOSUM62 substitution matrix.
+    Static method, that returns a new :class:`ProfileColumn` with amino acid frequencies given from the BLOSUM62 substitution matrix.

   .. method:: GetFreq(aa)